tillbiskup/labinform-eln/docs/user/workflow.rst

     Actually, two workflows will be described: documenting measurements and dcumenting quantum-chemical calculations.
 The reason to show both is two-fold: (i) demonstrate the flexibility of the ELN approach chosen here, and (ii) the need for many spectroscopists to perform QC calculations to support the interpretation of their experimental results.

 .. important::
-    Here, the workflows are described on a more general level.
+    Here, the workflows are described on a more general (and abstract) level.
 For the details, such as the individual forms and the explanation for the fields they contain, see the respective individual pages of the user manual.

 Documenting measurements